CNUClasses/Project2_Intents/README.md

 - A starter project (P2_skel.zip) with;
   - A module library (bitmap\_utilities) contains
-    - Bitmap\_Helpers – A wrapper class exposing image manipulation routines you will need for this project
+    - Bitmap_Helpers – A wrapper class which simplifies and exposes image manipulation routines.
+Prefer these to other classes in this library
     - Other imaging processing static functions
   - A module Project2\_Solution\_Color which is where you will do most of your work.
   - This is also the module that you run the project from